Are you self-conscious about your smile? When talking to people or posing for a picture, do you try to “hide your teeth” and do the all gums smile?

 We get it.
 When you don’t feel confident about your smile, it can really eat away at your self-esteem, and no one wants that.

 For many patients who have lost the beauty of their natural teeth over the years, it can be a truly jarring, humbling experience.
-At Shining Smiles Family Dentistry in Powder Springs, we want to let you know that just because your smile isn’t what you want it to be now, doesn’t mean you can’t restore both the aesthetics and functionality of your teeth!
+At Shining Smiles Family Dentistry in Marietta, we want to let you know that just because your smile isn’t what you want it to be now, doesn’t mean you can’t restore both the aesthetics and functionality of your teeth!

 Below, we’re going to discuss some of the most common questions we get regarding dental implants, because we want to equip you with the information you need to make the best choice regarding your dental health.